DomainDrivenArchitecture/dda-managed-vm/README.md

               :gpg-passphrase {:plain "passphrase"}}}}
 ```

-The vm config determines the vm-type and user credentials to be installed.
+The vm config defines the software/packages and user credentials of the newly created user to be installed.

-### watch log for debug reasons
+### Watch log for debug reasons
+In case of problems you may want to have a look at the log-file:
 `less logs/pallet.log`

 ## Reference
-We provide two levels of API - domain is a high level API with many build in conventions.
-If this conventions doe not fit your needs, you can use our low-level (infra) API and realize your own conventions.
+Some details about the architecture: We provide two levels of API. **Domain** is a high-level API with many build in conventions.
+If this conventions don't fit your needs, you can use our low-level **infra** API and realize your own conventions.

 ### Domain API

 #### Targets
-The schema is:
+The schema for the targets config is:
 ```clojure
 (def ExistingNode {:node-name Str                   ; your name for the node
                    :node-ip Str                     ; nodes ip4 address